Claims Paid Right the First Time

 Six Steps From Clinical Note to Claim-Ready Handoff

-Reviewer-controlled support from ambient encounter evidence through CDI clarification, suggested diagnosis, procedure coding, and final review.
+Reviewer-controlled support from ambient encounter evidence through CDI clarification, suggested diagnosis, services coding, and final review.

 Capture Context